IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 ## Implementation notes

 This recipe was put together by Nuno Freire from Europeana and was discussed by the IIIF Newspaper Community Group.
 The example is a cut down Newspaper with two issues containing two pages.
 The OCR is at page level rather than article level.
 The example is for a German Newspaper called the ‘Berliner Tageblatt’ and is hosted by Europeana.
-In the IIIF domain a Newspaper Title is considered to be a __IIIF Collection__ and points to issue __IIIF Manifests__ through the `items` element.
+In the IIIF domain a Newspaper Title is considered to be a [__IIIF Collection__][0032] and points to each issue, represented as __IIIF Manifests__, in a member of the `items` element.
 An issue in this example is considered to be the unit or edition that was published on a particular date.
 For a more complete discussion on Newspaper hierarchies and how they map to IIIF see the IIIF Newspaper Guidance notes.

 ### Navigate by Date
 (For a full discussion of navigation by chronological order, see [Navigation by Chronology][0230].)